Aki78/AirportHeistGroup3MetropoliaProject/README.md

 #### Travel

 The main character starts in Helsinki, Finland and must end up in Portugal.
-Due to the size of your plane flights are limited to 800km.
+Due to the size of your plane's fuel tank flights are limited to 800km.
 Players are shown the airports, with-in their 800km travel range, on a map.
 They must decide their flight path themselves.

 #### Evading Capture

 Players can see in which city interpol is and must avoid flying to the same airport.
-Interpol moves from airport to airport at random, in real time. players must make their decisions quickly.
+Interpol moves from airport to airport at random and in real time.
+Players must make their decisions quickly.

-#### Stamina

-Stamina is a set amount of energy that the main character has for travelling.
-Each time the main character travels they use up stamina.
-Stamina does not regenerate, so you must make it to your final destination before it runs out completely.

 #### Stealing